Artema-cooler/Tic-Tac-Nodejs/README.md

 3. Randomized players' symbols
 4. Bugfix: fixed situation where a player is paired to himself
 5. Bugfix: fixed element width issues with additional CSS
-6. Added in sounds to the game
-7. Bugfix: fixed chat display issue